blazo-dev/todo-list-node-cli/README.md

 👉 Choose an option (1-6):
 ```

-### Task display example:
+Task list example:

 ```
 [1]: [X] Learn Node.js
-[2]: [ ] Finish homework
+[2]: [ ] Build CLI app
 ```

 ---

 ## ✅ Requirements

--   Node.js v18 or higher
+* Node.js v18 or higher

 ---

-## 🛠 Technologies Used

--   Node.js with ES Modules
--   `readline/promises` for input
--   `fs/promises` for file handling
+## 📚 About the Program

+This project is part of the **Workforce Opportunity Services (WOS)** program in collaboration with **Auto Club Enterprises (ACE)** — a 14-week intensive training initiative aimed at preparing high-potential developers to join real-world software projects.

+**Key components of the program:**

+* 🛠️ Training in JavaScript, React, C#/.NET, Python, and SQL
+* 💻 Hands-on projects simulating real dev team workflows
+* ✅ Algorithm challenges, code reviews, and agile practices
+* 🎓 Final full-stack presentation to ACE technical leadership
+* 📍 Based in Dallas, TX with hybrid virtual/in-person sessions

+> **Participant Role:** Junior Software Developer (Trainee)
+> **Outcome:** Potential full-time placement at **ACE**

 ---

 ## 📄 License

 This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
-Feel free to use, modify, and distribute it.
+You are free to use and modify it.